 But don't get too comfy, bad advice.
 I was just giving you a breather.
 And the foreshadowing for the spinning kicks that are coming next were all over the last paragraph.

 There is an entire genre and a phenomenally rich literary precedent of writing things that no one could POSSIBLY know.
 Do you think Tolken or the Beowulf poet actually slew dragons?
 Do you think that Mary Shelly really built a human out of cadaver parts?
 Do you think that Orwell had some talking animals he interviewed as source material?
 Do you think that he time traveled to an alternate universe to write 1984?
 Do you think that Bradbury really liked to burn books?
 Do you think Spencer really knew some fairies?
-Do you think Shakespeare actually hung out with Danish princes and their ghost dads?
+Do you think Shakespeare actually hung out with Danish princes ghosts?

 For the final back spinning side kick, I would point out that as a writer, you are a reader.
 You have to be.
 And a reader knows so many things--so very many things.
 A reader knows what it is to get expelled and have a breakdown in 1949 Pennsylvania.
 A reader knows how revolution can go wrong and the revolutionaries can become the very thing they sought to overthrow--be it a farm or a nation.
 A reader knows that the next door neighbor might have a horrible reputation, but most people are good and decent once you get to know them.
 A reader knows how even the most pure hearted can be corrupted when they hold true power and that even those who don't want such precious, precious power, find giving it up to be impossible.
 And a reader knows that the world is filled with beautiful roses, but the one back home that loves you is special.
 What a reader knows spans the slaying of Smaug and the Battle of Five Armies to the eradication of the Bugger's home world by some kid in the G.A.T.E. program.
 Readers have lost spouses, climbed mountains, come out to their parents, and hidden the truth that they killed their best friend.
 They have faced impossible odds and won, and faced reasonable odds and lost.
 What a prolific reader "knows" spans the length and breadth of human experience even through time and space.